-To support our institutional commitment to equalities, we have established an Equalities, Diversity and Inclusion Steering Group, with representatives from across the University.
+To support our institutional commitment to equalities, we have established an Equality, Diversity and Inclusion Steering Group, with representatives from across the University.

-The purpose of this group is to establish and oversee a strategy and action plan for equality, diversity and inclusion issues and monitor and review data with a view to identifying and overseeing improvements.
-It also acts as a forum for discussing any equality related matters.
+The purpose of this group is to establish and oversee a strategy and action plan for equality, diversity and inclusion issues and monitor and review data with a view to identify and oversee improvements.
+It also acts as a forum for discussing equalities related matters.

-There are also designated Equality Champions to embed best practice and promote equalities across departments and the faculties.
+There are also designated Equality Champions to embed best practice and promote equalities across service and content areas.